-China late last month set up its Air Defense Identification Zone, which overlaps with islands also claimed by U.S. ally Japan.
-Beijing has requested that all planes submit flight plans ahead of flying through the zone.
+China late last month set up its Air Defense Identification Zone.
+Beijing has requested that all airplanes submit flight plans ahead of flying through the zone.

-Repeatedly rejecting the Chinese zone, the U.S. flew two unarmed B-52 bombers on "routine" training missions through the area last week, ignoring Chinese demands the aircraft identify themselves.
+The U.S. has repeatedly rejected the Chinese zone.
+Last week, it flew two unarmed B-52 bombers on "routine" training missions through the area, ignoring Chinese demands the aircraft identify themselves.

 After visiting China on Wednesday, Biden will head to South Korea Thursday, which has also been angered by China's declared air defense zone.